 Schedule 1 Division 2 has effect.

-[Section 17A inserted by No. 8 of 2005 s.
+[Section 17A inserted: No. 8 of 2005 s.
 30.]

 17B.
 Relief of Senate members from liability

 If, in any civil proceeding against a person who is or was a member of the Senate for negligence, default, breach of trust or breach of duty in the person’s capacity as a member of the Senate, it appears to the court that the person —